OI-wiki/i18n/docs/basic/divide-and-conquer.md

 }
 ```

 If we call the function with half of the array, then after processing this half of array will become sorted.
-We can notice that `merge_sort` is similar with template of post-order traversal of binary tree.
+We can notice that `merge_sort` is similar to the template of post-order traversal of binary tree.
 Like the three parts of divide and conquer mentioned before, firstly decompose left and right, then process their combination.
-Combining is unstacking, which is equal to post-order traversal.
+Combining is unstacking, which is equivalent to post-order traversal.

-The implementation of function `merge` is same to implementation that combines two ordered lint table into one.
+The implementation of function `merge` is same to implementation that combines two ordered linked lists into one.

 ## Key points

 ### Keys of Writing Recursion

 **Understand a function's purpose and believe it can finish the job.
-DO NOT jump into the function for discovering more details,** or you will cannot help yourself from getting out from the infinite details. <!---人脑能压几个栈啊。-->
+DO NOT jump into the function for discovering more details,** or you will may be unable to get out of the infinite details, since human is not so good at maintaining a stack in mind.

 E.g. traverse a binary tree: